d6lts/views/README.txt

 NOTES

-The module is implemented using only 4.6 features for now.
-I'd like to keep it this way until it's ready, and then jump it to 4.7, mostly because I don't have any 4.7 systems right now, and I don't want to take the time to upgrade or create one until there's a stable release.

-I probably wrote this thing a little too quickly.
-Some parts are better than others, and it's hard for me to tell which parts are which at this point.

-database.inc has a minor bug that makes from_unixtime not work:
+In Drupal 4.6, database.inc has a minor bug that makes from_unixtime not work:

 (line 246 in my version but it's kind of old).
     $query = preg_replace('|FROM[^[:upper:]/,]+|','\0 '. $join .' ', $query);
 should be
     $query = preg_replace('|FROM[^[:upper:]_/,]+|','\0 '. $join .' ', $query);

 * Half-assed Changelog (mostly for schema):